btaens/cakephp-hier-auth/README.md

 ### Table setup

-HyAuth can get your user's roles from multiple tables, all of which can be associated through hasMany or hasAndBelongsToMany, or even a column of the User table itself, as a JSON field.
+HierAuth can get your user's roles from multiple tables, all of which can be associated through hasMany or hasAndBelongsToMany, or even a column of the User table itself, as a JSON field.

 If you're using one of your user table's column for your users' role setup, you'll have to save the roles JSON encoded, or